intermine/im-docs/docs/intermine/upgrade.rst

 Some bug fixes.

-See our blog post for more details.
+See our blog post for more details (https://intermineorg.wordpress.com/2019/09/24/intermine-4-1-0/)

 InterMine 4.0.1